luoli-z/cbr-for-meme/code/README.md

-This framework implements a comprehensive approach to zero-shot multimodal meme detection using retrieval augmentation and multi-tool cognitive analysis.
+This framework implements a comprehensive approach to zero-shot multimodal meme detection using CBR with retrieval augmentation and multi-tool cognitive analysis.

 ## Quick Start